apecloud/kubeblocks/docs/developer_docs/integration/multi-component.md

 This tutorial takes NebulaGraph as an example and introduces several types and solutions of inter-component references.

-In addition to NebulaGraph, engines like GreptimDB, Pulsar, RisingWave and StarRocks also adopt `componentDefRef` API to deal with component references.
+In addition to NebulaGraph, engines like GreptimeDB, Pulsar, RisingWave and StarRocks also adopt `componentDefRef` API to deal with component references.
 You can also refer to their solutions.

 For more information about the `componentDefRef`, refer to [ComponentDefRef API](https://kubeblocks.io/docs/release-0.6/developer_docs/api-reference/cluster#apps.kubeblocks.io/v1alpha1.ComponentDefRef).